 fbpx

-How To Use The Remove Tool In Photoshop (2023 Update)
+How To Use The Remove Tool In Photoshop

-This new tool, released in the 2023 24.5 update, eliminates distracting objects and blemishes and fills in the deleted areas, even in complex scenes, with a simple brush stroke.
+Every year, Photoshop comes out with new updates, but rarely does one come with such a great addition as the Remove Tool.
+This tool, released in the 24.5 update, eliminates distracting objects and blemishes and fills in the deleted areas, even in complex scenes, with a simple brush stroke.

 However, there are a few things to note to get the best results from this tool and achieve proficient, seamless edits.

-So let’s take a look at the Remove Tool, see how it works to remove distractions from your photos, and discuss whether or not it’s the new best object removal tool in Photoshop.
+So, let’s take a look at the Remove Tool, see how it works to remove distractions from your photos and how it compares to other object removal tools in Photoshop.

 How To Access The Remove Tool In Photoshop

-The tool is hidden in the fly-out menu that you can access by clicking and holding on to the Spot Healing Brush Tool.
+If you don’t see the tool, it is hidden in the fly-out menu that you can access by clicking and holding on to the Spot Healing Brush Tool.
 You can also press Shift + J (Win and Mac) to toggle through the tools until you select the Remove Tool.

 How To Work Non-Destructively With The Remove Tool